JPukki/onestream-addin-data-audit/README.md

 - Filter by date, user, or any POV dimensions using member filter syntax
 - Export data as .csv

-**IMPORTANT: The solution queries the data entry audit table directly.
-It does NOT check if the user has access to the data in the audit table.
-Limit access to administrators.**
+**The solution queries the data entry audit table directly.
+It checks if the user has access to the data cell using an unpublished API.
+Test in a development environment before granting access to non-admins.**

 ## Install